aws-samples/aws-cdk-golden-ami-pipeline/README.md

     deleteOnTermination?: boolean
 }
 ```
-Image Recipe is immutable with a specific version.
+> :warning: **Image Recipe** is immutable with a specific version.
 Recipe contains all the components with specific version in a specific order.
 If the component version changes, or new components added, or components order has been modified, please make sure to update the receipt version.

 ### Details